 You may or may not already have an idea of what your home design style is.
-If you do, that’s a great box to check off in the process of planning a remodel.
-If you don’t, taking a little time to narrow your style preferences down can greatly help.
+Knowing what style your home is and what style you prefer is an asset when it comes to working with a designer for a remodel.
+Taking a little time to narrow your style preferences down can greatly help streamline what products, materials and other options make sense for your project.
 If you can go into your remodel with some confidence about the styles you like and want, it will vastly improve how quickly your designer can help find the products and layouts that work for you.

-Transitional design, in general, falls between traditional and contemporary.
+Generally speaking, transitional design falls in the spectrum between traditional and contemporary.
 It’s hard to say exactly what elements can be found in transitional spaces because one's interpretation may lean more traditional, while another may have more contemporary overtones.
 In most cases, a transitional space will favor the clean lines and unexpected choices of contemporary design equally as much as it showcases the well-considered details and refined notes of traditional design.

 If you aren’t sure which of these descriptors fit your style, try creating what’s known as a mood board.
 This is a collage-type board (Pinterest or Houzz are great for this) where you can put together the ideas you like the most, along with other inspiring images that aren’t specifically home-related, to help your designer get a sense for what you’re interested in and what appeals to you.

 Neal's also offers a "Design Style Inspiration" slideshow in our 1000 Design Ideas Gallery that shows some of the different types of styles out there to get your ideas flowing.